 ProxyJump username@melkki.cs.helsinki.fi

-and replace your_username with the university account name (note that it appears in 2 places here).
+and replace username with the university account name (note that it appears in 4 places here).
 Note that the whitespace on the command is made via tabs (not spaces).

-After this, you should be able to connect to turso from anywhere with
+After this, you should be able to connect to hile from your own machine with

 Runko installation